Mateusz-Szmorlinski/AI-prompt-manager/README.md

 4. Start the development server by running:
    - `npm start`

-Access the AI Prompt Manager in your web browser at http://localhost:3000.
+Access the Prompt Manager in your web browser at http://localhost:3000.
 Begin creating and managing your prompts better.